 3. Better security

-Cloud platforms are required to follow more stringent data security laws, and are inherently more secure than on-site call centers.
+Cloud contact center service platforms are required to follow more stringent data security laws, and are inherently more secure than on-site call centers.
 Whereas on-site call centers can have paper trails and physical hard drives (which can be hacked), CCaaS platforms store data in the cloud, lowering the threat of local intrusion.

 In addition, virtual agents can be leveraged to protect customer data: Instead of a customer having to give their personally identifiable information (PII) to an agent, they can give that information to an AI-powered virtual agent, further minimizing security risks.